 The mobility and flexibility of aerial lifts to elevate individuals have made them convenient tools in the workplace.
 However, aerial lifts can be quite dangerous if not properly operated.

-OSHA's standards also list several items that should not occur.
+OSHA's standards also list several actions and items that should not occur to keep an eye out for.
 This includes not moving the aerial lift truck when the boom is elevated, and not exceeding the boom and basket load limits specified by the manufacturer.